 Oleguer Beltran Pallarés (1984) concluye sus estudios en la Universität der Künste de Berlin bajo la tutela de Axel Gerhardt.
 Ha desarrollado una intensa actividad en le terreno de la música de cámara, de la cual cabe destacar el aprendizaje con los cuartetos Casals y Artemis y numerosos conciertos concursos y grabaciones.
 Miembro del Natalia Ensemble.
 Ha colaborado con algunas de las principales orquestas españolas.
 De 2009 a 2013 fue solista de segundos violines de la Orquesta Gulbenkian de Lisboa.
 Desde 2013 es asistente de solista de segundos violines de la Filarmónica de Dortmund.

-Oleguer Beltran Pallarés is a founding member of the Dalia Quartet and Natalia Ensemble, and is Associate Principal Second Violin of the Dortmunder Philharmoniker, member of Orquesta Da Camera and a regular guest with Orquesta de Cadaqués.
+Oleguer Beltran Pallarés is a founding member of the Dalia Quartet and Natalia Ensemble, and is Principal Second Violin of the Dortmunder Philharmoniker, member of Orquesta Da Camera and a regular guest with Orquesta de Cadaqués.

 Previously, in addition to his membership in youth orchestras such as JONC, JONDE, EUYO and GMJO, he was a regular collaborator with the most prestigious Spanish Orchestras (ONE, Sinfónicas de Galicia and Navarra) and, from 2009 to 2013, was Principal Second Violin of Orquesta Gulbenkian de Lisboa.